intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/README.md

 ```

 ## Example 2: Predict Tokens using `generate()` API using multi processes
-In the example [llama2.py](./llama2.py), we show an experimental support for a Llama2 model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimization and fused decoderlayer optimization on Intel NPUs.
+In the example [llama2.py](./llama2.py) and [qwen2.py](./qwen2.py), we show an experimental support for a Llama2 / Qwen2 model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimization and fused decoderlayer optimization on Intel NPUs.
 ### 1. Install
 #### 1.1 Installation on Windows
 We suggest using conda to manage environment: